Environmental personhood: Ecocide

 The concept of environmental protection on behalf of the environment is not new, and widespread harm to the environment has a name: ecocide.
 The Independent Expert Panel for the Legal Definition of Ecocide defines ecocide as "unlawful or wanton acts committed with knowledge that there is a substantial likelihood of severe and either widespread or long-term damage to the environment being caused by those acts."
 There are advocates of making ecocide an international crime, like the crimes dealt with by the Rome Statute of the International Criminal Court (ICC).
 This would place ecocide alongside currently recognized international crimes like genocide, war crimes, and crimes against humanity.
 If added, ecocide would be the only crime "in which human harm is not a prerequisite for prosecution."
 This protection of nature for nature's sake is central to the advocacy behind environmental personhood.
 Do human beings need to be harmed to warrant legal action?
 The concept of ecocide is not new, nor is the advocacy for adding it to the Rome Statute of the ICC.

+Extraterrestrial

+With new increased interest in extraterrestrial spaceflight in the 2020s planetary personhood has been discussed, for Mars (including Martian meteorites), but particularly for the Moon, recognizing the Moon as having memory and agency, with its surface interacting, changing and remembering.